timschneeb/GalaxyBudsClient/meta/it.md

 <tr><td><code>credits_kofi</code></td><td>Visit my ko-fi page to support me!</td></tr>
 <tr><td><code>credits_github</code></td><td>Visit this project on GitHub</td></tr>
 <tr><td><code>connlost</code></td><td>Connection lost</td></tr>
+<tr><td><code>connlost_troubleshoot</code></td><td>Troubleshoot</td></tr>
+<tr><td><code>connlost_troubleshoot_title</code></td><td>How to troubleshoot connection issues</td></tr>
+<tr><td><code>connlost_troubleshoot_content</code></td><td>Please make sure that Samsung's official Wearable app for the Galaxy Buds does not attempt to connect to your earbuds in the background.
+Otherwise, you will experience very frequent connection loss issues as their app will repeatedly attempt to gain control over the earbuds.

+You can choose one of these solutions to fix this issue:

+• Unpair the earbuds from the Wearable app.
+(In the Wearable app, open the hamburger menu, select 'Manage devices', and delete your earbuds from the list.)

+• Uninstall the Galaxy Buds plugin for the Samsung Wearable app althogether.

+• Use an app like 'Hail' or 'Ice Box' to temporarily freeze the official Galaxy Buds plugin for the Samsung Wearable app to prevent it from running.
+    </td></tr>
 <tr><td><code>connlost_disconnected</code></td><td>Device disconnected</td></tr>
 <tr><td><code>pairingmode_done</code></td><td>The earbuds have been put into pairing mode and are now disconnected from this device.</td></tr>
 <tr><td><code>fw_select_install_short</code></td><td>Install</td></tr>